 Between 1974 and 1980, I had the privilege of managing the largest jazz and popular music university library sound recording archive in the U.S. at Northwestern University.
 This library collection was utilized as an educational feature at Northwestern’s jazz studies program.
 I attribute much of my music educational history beginnings to this period of my life.
 One of my memories from these years is my trip to visit the renowned Berklee College of Music in Boston.

-Sharing my love for music here is a very big deal for me!
+Sharing my love for music is a very big deal for me!

 There are two areas of music that have been the most profound sources of satisfaction for me over my lifetime: Jazz, and classical music.

 In my discovery of jazz, there have been two record labels with greatest impact: ECM Records, and Blue Note Records.
-And there is one wonderful source of jazz videos on Youtube that is an awesome treasure: Jazz on the Tube.
+And there are so many wonderful sources of jazz videos and music on Youtube!
+Here is an awesome treasure: Jazz on the Tube.
+Another favorite of mine is the jazz club SmallsLIVE in Greenwich Village, New York.
+And, right here in the San Francisco Bay area where I live, there is a real treasure: SF Jazz.

 Below, I offer an introduction to some of the jazz musicians who’ve had greatest impact on my musical passion.
 Please accept my apologies for the length of this page!
-In time, I will make it easier to access but for now (Winter 2020) my aim is to gather my personal favorites in one location.
+In time, I will make it easier to access but for now (2021) my aim is to gather some of my personal favorites in one location.

 My very first artist discovery on the ECM label was Keith Jarrett.
 First time seeing him was 1975, at the Amazingrace Coffee House at Northwestern University.
 Most recently I saw him with his trio in San Francisco, 2016.